xcart/xcart-docs/_pages/kb_en/modules/fedex.md

 ## Advanced options

-Toddle on the advanced options if you need any of them.

-{% note info %}
-Not all FedEx Carrier Services support advanced options, so, please, consult FedEx support before using them.
+Adjust the advanced options as you require.
+Note that not all FedEx Carrier Services support the advanced options, so please consult FedEx support before using them.
-{% endnote %}

 ![settings-advanced-options.png]({{site.baseurl}}/attachments/ref_58tOKWMt/settings-advanced-options.png)

 Advanced options may affect the shipping rates calculation and imply extra fees from FedEx.

-Don't forget to **save** the changes when the FedEx shipping configuration is complete.
+Don't forget to save the changes when the FedEx shipping configuration is complete.

 ## FedEx Carrier Services